Djokovic, Novak (SRB) |

 Talk and walk quickly.

-Tendency toward cold hands and feet, discomfort in cold climates
+Tendency toward cold hands and feet, discomfort

 Excitable, lively, fun personality.